ephreal/DigitalRupee/README.md

 cd DigitalRupee
 ```

 Edit the keys.txt file.
-I recommend reading the usage in the file, deleting everything in the file, and then placing your keys in it.
+I recommend reading the usage first.
+Then delete everything in the file and place your keys in it.

 To view and edit the file, type
 ```
 nano keys.txt